SnBuenafe/ClimateSmart_SPFramework/README.md

 5. `prioritizr` to create the spatial planning problems
 6. A solver (e.g. Gurobi) to solve the spatial planning problems

+This code can be adapted for any planning domain and any metric/s that the user needs.

+## Climate-smart aspects explored

 __"Scenario" theme__ (`04_SpatPlan_WestPac_Runs_ScenarioTheme.R`)